hoangtnm/docs/Building_from_source/TensorFlow.md

 Found possible Python library paths:
   /usr/local/lib/python3.6/site-packages
-  /home/minhhoang/workspace/caffe/python
 Please input the desired Python library path to use.
 Default is [/usr/local/lib/python3.6/site-packages]

-Do you wish to build TensorFlow with Apache Ignite support?
-[Y/n]:
-Apache Ignite support will be enabled for TensorFlow.

 Do you wish to build TensorFlow with XLA JIT support?
 [Y/n]:
 XLA JIT support will be enabled for TensorFlow.